Raju-Sharma1/Flipkart-Products-Analytics-Project/README.md

 This dataset contains product listing information from Flipkart including product categories, pricing, discounts, ratings, seller details, and sales-related attributes.
 It was used in this project to simulate a real-world **e-commerce analytics workflow**, enabling data preprocessing, SQL-based analysis, and business insight generation.

+## Disclaimer

+This project is an independent data analytics project created for learning and portfolio purposes.
+The dataset used in this project was obtained from **Kaggle** and is not officially provided by Flipkart.
+Flipkart is a trademark of its respective owners.